- Government Affairs

 |National Battery Day|

-On National Battery Day, February 18, 2018, Essential Energy Everyday celebrates the essential role that innovative lead batteries play in our energy future with the release of the video, "Storing Tomorrow's Power Today."
+On National Battery Day, February 18, 2018, we celebrated the essential role that innovative lead batteries play in our energy future.

 Modern lead batteries are the product of millions of dollars of research and innovation by the lead battery industry, and today's state-of-the-art lead-based energy storage technology serves a diverse array of applications.